 - Eye injuries

 - Abdominal injuries.

 Treatment depends on the type and severity of the injury.
 Always see your doctor if pain persists after a couple of days.
-What you may think is a straightforward sprain may actually be a fractured bone. [site_discipline] can help to rehabilitate the injured site and, depending on the injury, may include exercises to promote strength and flexibility.
+What you may think is a straightforward sprain may actually be a fractured bone.
+Our Sydney chiropractors can help to rehabilitate the injured site and, depending on the injury, may include exercises to promote strength and flexibility.
 Returning to sport after injury depends on your doctor’s assessment.
 Trying to play before the injury is properly healed will only cause further damage and delay recovery.
 In the meantime, you can maintain your fitness by choosing forms of exercise that don’t involve your injury; for example, ride a stationary bicycle while your sprained wrist is healing.

 You can reduce your risk of sports injuries if you:

-- Warm up thoroughly by gently going through the motions of your sport and performing slow, sustained stretches.
+- Warm-up thoroughly by gently going through the motions of your sport and performing slow, sustained stretches.